Learning Abroad Center

 About

-Our college is a family of unique applied programs and students, ranging from construction management, health related fields, information technology, biological sciences and language interpreting and translation.
-We gather approximately 25 students into an interdisciplinary group to explore every corner of San Ramon and Palmares, a blue collar regional center in Alejuela province, to pursue our academic interests by day, share our learning at night, and together take in the cultural immersion that is uniquely Costa Rica: the rain forest, salsa dancing, coffee and Manuel San Antonio Park on the Pacific coast.
+The College of Continuing and Professional Studies (CCAPS) is a family of unique applied programs and students, ranging from construction management, health related fields, information technology, and biological sciences.
+We gather approximately 15–25 students into an interdisciplinary group to explore every corner of San Ramon and Palmares, a blue collar regional center in Alejuela province.
+By day, you will pursue your academic interests, and by night, you will share your learning with your classmates.
+Take in the cultural immersion that is uniquely Costa Rica: the rain forest, salsa dancing, coffee and Manuel Antonio National Park on the Pacific coast.
 Pura vida!

 This program is administered by College of Continuing & Professional Studies.
 Applications are processed by the Learning Abroad Center.